-There are restrictions on certain types of work normally done by a solicitor, such as serving documents and gathering evidence.
-This kind of work may either be done by yourself if you are able to, or arrangements can be made for paralegals to do it for you, under my guidance.
+There are normally restrictions on certain types of work usually done by a solicitor, such as issuing proceedings and applications, serving documents and gathering evidence.
+However, as above, I am licensed to do this kind of administrative work but would not normally do so.
+It may either be done by yourself if you are able to, or arrangements can be made for paralegals to do it for you, under my guidance.

 I cannot hold money for you, though arrangements can be made for it to be held in an authorised account with an organisation known as Bar Direct.

 In what circumstances would you not accept direct instructions?

 There may be occasions when I do not feel able to do so because I consider that the involvement of solicitor will be in your best interests, or because existing work will not enable me to devote sufficient time and attention to your case.